Group Medical Visits

 Core GMV Offerings

-• This group medical visit is designed for people living with persistent pain who are looking for a gentle, supportive way to begin moving again.
-Each session includes a combination of guided meditation and simple, mindful movements that can be done seated or standing—with plenty of options to modify based on your comfort and ability.
+This group medical visit is designed for people living with persistent pain who are looking for a gentle, supportive way to begin moving again.
+Each session includes a combination of guided meditation and simple, mindful movements that can be done seated or standing — with options to modify based on your comfort and ability.

 This class is a great starting point if you're feeling unsure about more active classes like Clinical Pilates or Qi Gong.
 It offers a slower pace, a focus on relaxation and breath, and a chance to gently reconnect with your body in a safe, compassionate space.

-• This group medical visit supports people living with persistent pain in gently reconnecting with movement.
-We’ll explore how the brain and nervous system can learn safety through gradual, intentional movement—no pushing through or performing.
+This group medical visit supports people living with persistent pain in gently reconnecting with movement.
+We’ll explore how the brain and nervous system can learn safety through gradual, intentional movement — no pushing through or performing.
+We’ll also cover pacing strategies to help break the boom-and-bust cycle, so movement becomes more consistent and sustainable over time.
 Includes a short, optional practice (seated or standing), practical tools, and time for reflection.
 Ideal if you’re feeling unsure about movement or want a supportive place to start rebuilding confidence in your body.

 Learn more about PRT here.